LukeZGD/Legacy-iOS-Kit/README.md

 - **Linux and macOS** are supported by this downgrade script/tool
   - Windows users can create a Linux live USB (see Requirements)
 - iOS 8.4.1 and 6.1.3 downgrades have the option to **jailbreak** the install
-  - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) to jailbreak
+  - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
 - **You do NOT need blobs to use this**, the script will get them for you
 - This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only, listed under Supported devices)
 - **Please read the "Other notes" section for tips, frequent questions, and troubleshooting**